Searching for vector boson-star mergers within LIGO-Virgo intermediate-mass black-hole merger candidates: Analysis set-up

 \subsubsection{Distance}

 As in \cite{Proca}, we explore two different distance priors.
-First, we use a standard ``physically realistic'' prior uniform in co-moving volume.
-We note, however, that such a prior does favour intrinsically louder sources -- like BBHs -- that can be located at larger distances than weaker sources like our head-on PSMs.
-In order to gauge this effect and obtain a ballpark estimate we also make use of an nonphysical prior uniform in distance.
-Also, while work is devoted towards obtaining circular PSM simulations, we also consider the usage of this prior as an attempt to obtain a ballpark value of the evidences that would be obtained with such simulations.
+First, we use a standard prior uniform in co-moving volume with $d_{\rm L}\in[10,10000]$\,Mpc, assuming a flat $\Lambda$CDM cosmology with Hubble parameter H$_0=67.74$\,km\,s$^{-1}$\,Mpc$^{-1}$~\cite{Ade:2015xua} \footnote{This prior is known as \texttt{UniformComovingVolume} in the code \texttt{Bilby}~\cite{Isobel-catalogue}, which employs the \texttt{Planck15} cosmology in \texttt{astropy}~\cite{astropyv5}, with non-relativistic matter density $\Omega_{m,0} = 0.3075$, massive neutrino density $\Omega_{\nu,0} = 0.0014$ and dark energy density $\Omega_{\Lambda,0} = 0.6910$~\cite{Ade:2015xua}.}.
+We note, however, that such a prior does favour intrinsically louder sources -- like BBHs -- that can produce the observed signals from larger distances than weaker sources like our head-on PSMs \nncor{released} from rest at quite close distances.
+In order to gauge this effect we make use of a rather un-physical prior uniform in distance.
+In addition, we note that we are essentially observing the final stages of (putative) Proca-star mergers and the final ringing BH.
+These signals may be reproducible (modulo global amplitude factors) by suitable sets of, intrinsically louder, quasi-circular BH mergers, less eccentric mergers or even just head-on mergers with larger initial momenta than ours, which should yield distances similar to those obtained for BBHs \nncor{\footnote{For instance, GW190521 has been shown to be reproducible by a quasi-circular merger with and without higher-order modes \cite{GW190521I,Capano33}, a dynamical capture with no higher-order modes \cite{Gamba_GW190521} and a Proca-star merger with a slight signature of a $(2,0)$ mode \cite{Bustillo2021}}}.
+While we do not yet have such numerical simulations at our disposal, we consider the usage of our secondary prior as an attempt to obtain a ballpark evidence that would be obtained with such simulations.